• Blog

 magnesium for children

-The best magnesium for children is ReMag, the liquid, pico-ionic magnesium.
+The best magnesium for children is ReMag, the liquid pico-ionic magnesium.
 Children are sensitive in the same ways as adults are.
-They stressful in school, interacting with peers, feeling the pressure growing up, and thinking about body image.
+They are stressed in school, interacting with peers, feeling the pressure growing up, and thinking about body image.

 There are so many requirements for children and not so much support.
-Children can be more sensitive because their hormones fluctuate and react to everything more sharper.
+Children can be more sensitive because their hormones fluctuate and react to everything more sharply.

 Children react to adverse events such as violence, divorce, or bullying in school.
 Stressful situations deplete magnesium for children in the same way as for adults.

-Besides it, children are exposed to junk food extensively.
-Most the parents do not have time to prepare food.
+Besides that, children are exposed to junk food extensively.
+Most of the parents do not have time to prepare food.
 Pizza, soda drinks, and fast food are familiar dishes.
 Sweets accompany this diet.
 In this way, magnesium disappears or exists in small quantities.

 According to Dr. Carolyn Dean, M.D., N.D., the author of The Magnesium Miracle, autism, childhood depression, juvenile delinquency, and attention deficit hyperactivity disorder ( ADHD) happen when magnesium is deficient.